MarkelK14/express-users-mysql-api/README.md

 # Express Users API

-A simple and efficient API REST for user CRUD operations, built with Express and MySQL.
+A simple and efficient Node.js project that provides a users API REST with full CRUD operations, built using Express and designed for integration with MySQL databases.
 This template uses middlewares and provides a clean starting point for backend projects that need basic user management and database integration.

 ## Features
 - User CRUD operations (Create, Read, Update, Delete)